brianmwadime/smutchings.github.io/_designer/2018-03-11-monzocharitypots.md

 ### Potential Future Improvements

-Add option to add a custom charity, in case there are smaller or lesser-known charities that are not on the list Add option for a certain amount (fixed £ or % based on income/balance) to be transferred to the Charity Pot each month.
+- Add option to add a custom charity, in case there are smaller or lesser-known charities that are not on the list
+- Add option for a certain amount (fixed £ or % based on income/balance) to be transferred to the Charity Pot each month.
-Add way to calculate aggregate total donation values across the network, so Monzo and their customers can see how much is being donated where.
+- Add way to calculate aggregate total donation values across the network, so Monzo and their customers can see how much is being donated where.
+- Bring in improvements suggested by the Monzo community.

 ### Support This Feature